-We can save images to localStorage using JavaScript temporarily and load them to the web page without any server.
-Even if our users don't have an internet connection, we can get the image from localStorage and display it.
+We can save images to localStorage using JavaScript and load them to the web page without any server.
+Even if you don't have an internet connection, you can get the images from localStorage and display them.

 There are 3 steps to store an image in the localStorage in JavaScript:

-- Step 1: Get the image file from the
+• Step 1: Get the image file from the <input> element by listing to the change event.

 Following these steps, you can save a single image to the localStorage.
-But if you need to store multiple images, you can do that as well.
+But if you need to store multiple images, you can also do that.

 You have seen 3 steps that you need to follow.
 Now we will discuss those steps in detail with examples.